getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 [version=17]
 #### Preg Match

-Wrapper for PHP [preg_match()](https://www.php.net/manual/en/function.preg-match.php) that matches a text by a pattern given as expression pattern.
+Wrapper for PHP [preg_match()](https://www.php.net/manual/en/function.preg-match.php) that matches a text by a pattern given as regular expression.
 Returns the matche(s) if there is at least one accordance or `false` if not.
 [/version]

 [version=17]